 Reserved Instances (RI) come in a number of types, such as light, medium, and heavy depending on our usage.
 It gives us the an option to pay for each instance we want to reserve on the AWS Platform.

 On-Demand Instances have no minimum commitments to meet and users can pay on an hourly basis, depending on the computing capacity of the instances.
-For transient AWS EMR jobs, On-Demand instances are preferred as AWS EMR hourly usage is less than 17%.
+For transient jobs, On-Demand instances are preferred as its EMR hourly usage is less than 17%.

 As it supports both persistent and transient clusters, users can opt for the cluster type that best suits their requirements.
 Defining correct instance types is also an important part of using EMR effectively, ensuring better performance, scalability, time, and space complexities.

-If you’re looking to leverage AWS EMR by transferring data to AWS S3, you might want to consider a third-party solution, such as Cloud Sync.
+If you’re looking to leverage EMR by transferring data to AWS S3, NetApp offers the Cloud Sync service.

-Cloud Sync provides an easy way to automate synchronizing data between any NFS share and AWSS3 which allows your data to be accessed by AWS EMR and other AWS services.
+Cloud Sync provides an easy way to migrate and automatically synchronize data between any NFS share and AWS S3, which allows your data to be accessed by EMR and other big data AWS services.

 Get the more out of your data and learn more about Cloud Sync and how it works here.